Skip to main content

 • Monday 3pm-11:59pm: Reminders sent (escalating)

-• Tuesday morning: You see "Call dentist" in Today with miss_count = 1
+• Next check: You see "Call dentist" in Today with its miss count updated

 Manual Control